cesun00/dev-neo/content/db/mysql/select.md

 	If the `ON|USING ...` clause is presented, among all rows in the cartesian product, only those that matches the condition will be output.

+	`STRAIGHT_JOIN`: TODO

+- `LEFT [OUTER] JOIN ON|USING ...`

+	`ON|USING ...` clause must be presented.

+	For each row in the left table, for each row in the right table that matches the condition, a joined row is output.
+If no row from the right table matches, a joined row (current left table column , null row table column) will be output.

+- `RIGHT [OUTER] JOIN ON ...`

+	Same as `LEFT JOIN` but the other direction.
+Note that by exchanging position of the 2 tables, a `RIGHT JOIN` can always become `LEFT JOIN`.

+- `NATURAL [INNER] JOIN`

+	Equivalent to `... t0 JOIN t1 USING(<all common column names in t0 and t1>)`.

+- `NATURAL LEFT [OUTER] JOIN`

+- `NATURAL RIGHT [OUTER] JOIN`

+- It's not a thing: `OUTER JOIN`/`FULL JOIN`/`FULL OUTER JOIN`

+	Mysql does not support `FULL JOIN`, `OUTER JOIN`, or `FULL OUTER JOIN` whatsoever.
+The fact that the SQL langauge was standardized too late is to blame.

+	When people use this type of join in Microsoft SQL Server, what they get is a inner join but: